vbmobile/mobile-id-documentation/docs/index.md

     The other configurations are used by their corresponding facade method:

-    - BoardingPassCustomViews - Specifies the boarding pass custom views;
+    - BoardingPassCustomViews - Specifies the boarding pass custom views.
-    - BiometricFaceCaptureCustomViews - Specifies the face capture custom views;
+    - BiometricFaceCaptureCustomViews - Specifies the face capture custom views.
     - DocumentReaderCustomViews - Specifies the document reader custom views.
     - BiometricFaceMatchCustomViews - Specifies the face match custom views.
     - SubjectCustomViews - Specifies the subject custom views.